jfecher/ante-website/content/docs/language.md

 #### Shared Conversions

-Converting from an owned reference to a shared one of the same kind is trivial and always allowed:
+Converting from an owned reference to a shared one of the same kind is trivial and is always allowed:

 ```ante
 owned_to_shared (x: &own t) =